 A symmetrical body and stable posture are foundations for health and will support success in traditional therapies and meaningful activities.
 The vast majority of people are born with symmetrical bodies and are able to assume a variety of different positions throughout the day and night.
 It is easy to take this for granted – but for people with motor impairments that limit their movement repertoire it is different.

-24 hour postural care is a gentle, non-invasive, inexpensive way to promote health and quality of life for people with motor impairments.
+24 hour posture care management is a gentle, non-invasive, inexpensive way to promote health and quality of life for people with motor impairments.
 It can protect the shape of a person’s body, help balance muscle tone, reduce pain, ease physical care, improve sitting posture and tolerance, and help people sleep better.
-As developed and described by Hill and Goldsmith, a 24 hour postural care approach can be used both to prevent body distortions and treat them *.
+As developed and described by Hill and Goldsmith **, Pauline Pope *** and others, a 24 hour posture care management approach can be used both to prevent body distortions and treat them.

 * Fulford, G.E. and Brown, J.K.
 (1976) “Position as a cause of deformity in cerebral palsy”.
 Developmental Medicine and Child Neurology, Vol. 18, pages 305-14.